1 PRIDE COMES BEFORE A FALL

 It’s no surprise.
 It’s always possible.
 The phenomenon repeats itself

 billion and more trillion times a day.
-This rule is said to
+This

 be universal.